NeilMaude/CarND-Path-Planning-Project/README.md

 ## Output
 This path planning implementation drives the car smoothly around the test track, remaining within the speed/acceleration/jerk constraints and avoiding other cars.
 The car is occasionally slowed due to being boxed-in by other cars, which could be improved by some of the enhancements suggested below.

+Example of 10 miles of safe driving: [10 miles (https://youtu.be/IM1ge4llcXE)]

+Sometimes things don't work out - example of being taken out by another car which lane changes into our car: [crash (https://youtu.be/kypKML8-wRI)]

 ## Potential Enhancements
 The following are potential enhancements to the path planning process: